wion/tWriter.tmbundle/README.md

  defaults read com.macromates.TextMate fontAscentDelta
 ```

-Delete a set value by running:

 ```
 defaults delete com.macromates.TextMate fontAscentDelta
 ```

-Even if you do not succeed in setting a slightly taller line height, as appears in iA Writer, the themes and View configurations still look pretty close.

 # License

-This bundle maintains the license of that from which it started, the [standard TextMate bundle for Textile](https://github.com/textmate/textile.tmbundle)...

 If not otherwise specified (see at bottom), files in this repository fall under the following license: